rif/imgdup/README.md

 Should be run in the images folder.

-It will create a duplicates folder containing fail pairs indicating which file was kept and which one is gone.
+It will create a `duplicates` folder containing similar file pairs indicating which file was kept and which one is gone.
+You can later review similar files in the `duplicates` folder and decide if you delete or restore each `_GONE_` marked file.

 ```shell
 usage: imgdup.py [-h] [-c CMP] [-i] [-d] [-u]